Home DestinationsGermany 4 Days in Berlin Trip Report

 Berlin Trip Report: Day 3

-Today was the day I was most excited about, as we had booked online a month or so beforehand, with Insider Tours to visit Sachsenhausen Concentration Camp.
+From our 4 days in Berlin, today was the day I was most excited about, as we had booked with Insider Tours to visit Sachsenhausen Concentration Camp.

-We met a rep of Insider Tours outside Berlin Zoo, who took us to our tour guide at the local train station.
-We then caught a train (free thanks to our ABC zone passes) for the 35 minute journey over to Oranienburg.
-The day was incredible, we both learnt so much that day, thanks to our tour guide.
+We caught a train (free thanks to our ABC zone passes) for the 35 minute journey over to Oranienburg.
+The day was incredible, we learnt so much thanks to our guide.
 We paid €15 each and spent the day at the camp, covering all the different areas and sections of the camp and what they were used for.
 Our guide, Maria, was so insightful; not just about the camp and the war, but the local area too.
-We got so much from the camp thanks to her, I felt that if we had visited on our own, without a guide, it would have been a wasted journey.
+We got so much from the day thanks to her.
 There’s so much to learn.
 It was harrowing and eye opening, but an incredible experience all the same.

 One thing which I was surprised to learn, was just how many people today still support Hitler and his values / ethics.
 We arrived in this lovely little street, which leads up the camp.
-We learnt that each house had been built by the camps prisoners specifically for members of the SS, yet today, the whole street is still inhabited by Neo-Nazi’s.
+We learnt that each house had been built by the camp’s prisoners specifically for members of the SS.
+Today, the whole street is inhabited by Neo-Nazi’s.
 In fact, most of Oranienburg is inhabited by them and was originally known as SSburg.

 IMG_0403

-Sachsenhausen was the second camp to ever have been built, where it opened in the late 1930′s.
-It was never intended as an extermination camp, but a labour camp and a political prisoner / prisoner of war camp.
-When Hitler became Chancellor in the 1930′s, he managed to send all his opposition and those who voted against him to the camp, which helped him greatly when it came to gaining more power, because he had no opposition.
+Sachsenhausen was the second camp to ever have been built, opening in the late 1930′s.
+It was never intended as an extermination camp, but a labour camp and a political / prisoner of war camp.
+When Hitler became Chancellor in the 1930′s, he sent all his opposition and those who voted against him to the camp.
+This helped him greatly when it came to gaining more power, because he had no opposition.

 IMG_0408

-As we walked through the entrance to the camp Maria told us what a typical day at camp was like for the prisoners (before the camp was over-run by them).
+Maria told us what a typical day was like for the prisoners (before the camp was over-run).
 Prisoners would be given 45 minutes to have breakfast and get washed.
-Winter’s would typically reach minus 15 degrees and they would all be expected to line up for roll call twice a day, in all weathers, where their numbers were read out to ensure everyone was still present.
-If someone turned up late (which they often did because there were so many of them – 3000 or more – and so few utilities) roll call would start all over again, until they reached the end.
+Winters would typically reach -15 degrees and they would all be expected to line up for roll call twice a day, in all weathers.
+If someone turned up late (which they often did because there were so many – 3000 or more) roll call would start all over again, until they reached the end.

-Most of the prisoners worked at the back of the camp, in the Brickworks, which was hard and heavy labour involving digging clay with their own hands and shifting and burning bricks.
+Most of the prisoners worked at the back of the camp, in the Brickworks, which was hard and heavy labour.
+This involved digging clay with their own hands and shifting and burning bricks.
 Around the perimeter of the camp was a section called the Neutral Zone.
-This was a small patch of land, only a couple of feet wide, away from the camps fence, which was lined with electric fencing.
-Maria told us that when prisoners felt that they couldn’t stand the camp any longer this was their only method of suicide, if they even got the chance for the fence to electrocute them in the first place, as members of the SS up in the watch towers would shoot anyone who entered that zone straight away.
+This was a small patch of land, only a couple of feet wide, away from the camps fence, lined with electric fencing.
+Maria told us that when prisoners felt that they couldn’t stand the camp any longer this was their only method of suicide.
+If they even got the chance for the fence to electrocute them in the first place, as members of the SS in the watch towers would shoot anyone who entered that zone straight away.

 IMG_0411

-Sometime after WW2 had began, the SS learnt that they had quite an important prisoner – Stalin’s son.
-I don’t remember the exact details, but Stalin was holding someone from Germany’s side prisoner, so they decided to negotiate with Stalin, offering his son in return for whoever he was holding.
+Sometime after WW2 began, the SS learnt that they had quite an important prisoner – Stalin’s son.
+I don’t remember the exact details, but Stalin was holding someone from Germany’s side prisoner.
+They decided to negotiate, offering his son in return for whoever he was holding.
 However the gist of Stalin’s response was “why would I swap a soldier for a lieutenant?”
 Stalin’s son later committed suicide by running into the Neutral Zone.

 From here we headed into two of the last remaining barracks, built for the Jewish prisoners.
 About 400 jews would have to stay in these tiny barracks at any one time.
-When the camp was opened as a memorial, a new exhibition was put in place in one of these barracks.
-If I remember rightly, Maria said the Israeli President came to visit the exhibition and later made a public speech declaring how great the exhibition it was.
+When the camp was opened as a memorial, a new exhibition was put in place.
 Later that night though two Neo Nazi’s got into the barrack and attempted to burn it down.
 The fire damage has been left untouched, for everyone to see today.

 From here we visited some of the prison cells and the kitchen.
-Maria told us about the hierarchy of the camp; homosexuals were at the bottom and treated the worst, above them were jews, then the likes of political prisoners and prisoners of war, but at the very top, who were treated the best, were criminals.
-Anyone from thieves and murders to rapists, as these were seen as people which could use at some point.
+Maria told us about the hierarchy of the camp; homosexuals were at the bottom and treated the worst, above them were jews.
+Then came political prisoners and prisoners of war, but at the very top, who were treated the best, were criminals.
+Anyone from thieves and murderers to rapists, as these were seen as people who could be used at some point.

-In the kitchen’s basement Maria told us a story about a famous Cartoon Artist who ended up being held at the camp.
+In the kitchen’s basement Maria told us a story about a famous cartoon artist who ended up at the camp.
 His job was to peel and wash potatoes all day.
-At some point he managed to get hold of some paint and started drawing artwork on the walls, which was really interesting to hear about.
+He managed to get hold of some paint and started drawing artwork on the walls, which was really interesting to hear about.

 IMG_0432

-From here though we unfortunately had to move onto Station Z, the area where the gas chambers and chimneys were.
+From here we unfortunately had to move onto Station Z, the area where the gas chambers and chimneys were.
 Originally, the SS dug a trench, where they would line up the prisoners and shoot them one by one.
-This apparently took too long and was too impractical, so they began bringing in chimneys from other areas so they could dispose of the bodies quicker.
-However, the chimneys couldn’t deal with the work load, so they started to crack from the heat.
-The SS commissioned to have their own chimneys built and so Station Z was created.
+This apparently took too long and was too impractical.
+They began bringing in chimneys from other areas so they could dispose of the bodies quicker.
+However, the chimneys couldn’t deal with the work load, and started to crack from the heat.
+The SS commissioned their own chimneys and so Station Z was created.

-All that remains now are the foundations, because the Soviets took over the camp and destroyed and flattened a lot of the camp.
-The part we saw was the gas chamber they built.
+All that remains now are the foundations, because the Soviets destroyed and flattened a lot of the camp.
+The part we saw was the gas chamber.
 They would tell prisoners they would be going in for a shower – the only way they could get them to willingly take their clothes off – once in the chamber, they would gas everyone inside using Zyklon B.

 The next part we saw was an area they called the “doctors surgery”.
 Prisoner’s would enter the “surgery” one at a time.
-They’d be told they were having their height taken and so to stand up against the wall, however, behind them was a small slit in the wall, where a soldier would shoot them in the base of the neck with a low caliber gun, killing them instantly.
+They’d be told they were having their height taken and so to stand up against the wall.
+However, behind them was a small slit in the wall, where a soldier would shoot them killing them instantly.
 They’d then be put in the next room, along with all the other bodies, where they’d later be moved to the chimneys they built themselves.

 IMG_0441